I first published this blog in April 2023 but I’ve done some further editing and revision since then, the last two paragraphs are new.

-One compensation for spending a night in A&E on Monday was that I had time to read Chris Williamson’s Book Ten Years Hard Labour https://www.waterstones.com/book/ten-years-hard-labour/chris-williamson/9783944203485 Thanks to all comrades who sent me their best wishes while I was there 😊 It’s a complete coincidence that the title I chose for this blog, which I started writing 2-3 weeks previously, is also the title of one chapter in the book.
+One compensation for spending a night in A&E on Monday was that I had time to read Chris Williamson’s Book Ten Years Hard Labour https://www.waterstones.com/book/ten-years-hard-labour/chris-williamson/9783944203485 Thanks to all comrades who sent me their best wishes while I was there 😊 It’s a complete coincidence that the title I chose for this blog, which I started writing about 3 weeks ago, is also the title of one chapter in the book.
 But it’s not really surprising as Chris and I have always tended to think very much alike.

 We know who the the traitors are, they’ve been rewarded for their treachery with a seat in the House of Lords or have been re-admitted to the Labour Party after standing for another party.
 Luke Achehurts (I refuse to spell his name properly) is a paid employee of the Israeli government who’s finally managed to weasel his way onto the NEC, and it’s becoming increasingly evident that Keir Starmer takes his introductions from the Board of Deputies and is well rewarded for doing so.
 Starmer may be leader of the Labour Party de jure but the de facto leader is Marie van der Zyl!